 No Pronunciation Guide: A common complaint with FUNimation's dubs of the Made For TV Movies is that Lupin's name is pronounced "Loo-pin" instead of the more correct "Loo-pahn".note Technically neither is correct, if one assumes the French pronunciation that sounds more like "Lieu-pehgn" (the 'n' is nasalized and barely pronounced).

-Red Oni, Blue Oni: The red to Jigen's blue.
-Even colour-coded when he wears his red jacket.
+Red Oni, Blue Oni: The red, excitable guy, to Jigen's blue, phlegmatic guy.
+Even color-coded when he wears his red jacket.

 Refugee from Time: Lupin the Third is the son of Lupin the Second, who is the son of Arsène Lupin.
 While the grandson exists in Comic Book Time, the grandfather is not as lucky, as he was written in the early 1900s.
 Early 1900s.